Is your business ready to go global?

 5. Returns process

-Finally, there is the fundamental offering of a clear, simple returns process, where customers can easily return unwanted goods for replacement or refund.
-These returned goods then become prime candidates for recycling or resale.
+Finally, there are the fundamentals of a clear, simple returns process, where customers can easily return unwanted goods for replacement or refund.
+Returned goods become prime candidates for recycling or resale.

-To facilitate this process, we at FedEx have designed packaging like our Reusable Padded Pak to be easily repurposed for product returns.
+To facilitate this process, FedEx have designed packaging like the Reusable Padded Pak, which can be easily repurposed for product returns.

 Rolls of colorful threads